Gianatmaja/Udacity-Data-Engineering-Nanodegree/README.md

 [Go to repo](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/tree/main/Data-Pipelines-Apache-Airflow)

 ### Project 6: Enhancing the I94 Immigration Data with External Data Sources
-In this capstone project, we'll be enhancing the I94 with external data, such as the world temperature and US city demographic data.
+In this project, we'll be enhancing the I94 with external data, such as the world temperature and US city demographic data.
 These data will be integrated into a database, following a star schema data model.

 [Go to repo](https://github.com/Gianatmaja/Udacity-Data-Engineering-Nanodegree/tree/main/I94-Immigration-Enhancement)